-Alec Baldwin Says Infamous 2007 Voicemail Caused ‘Permanent’ Break in Relationship with Daughter Ireland
+Alec Baldwin Talks Infamous 2007 Voicemail to Daughter Ireland

 “It’s a scab that never heals cause it’s being picked at all the time by other people.
 My daughter, that’s hurt her in a permanent way.”

-The voicemail came amid between Alec and Ireland’s mother Kim Basinger.
+The voicemail came amid a bitter custody feud between Alec and Ireland’s mother Kim Basinger.
 He later admitted that the incident left him feeling suicidal.

-Alec has since remarried and now has two young children with wife Hilaria Baldwin.
+Alec has since remarried and now has three children with wife Hilaria Baldwin.

 Baldwin opens up about the incident further in his forthcoming memoir, Nevertheless (out Tuesday).